 - How would the pulley be impacted by the weight/shape of the load?

-Our Montessori Science Printable Pack
+Check out our Montessori Science Printable Pack!

 Simple Machines: Project Based Learning Books

 - Explore Simple Machines! includes loads of fun historical tidbits and projects easy to bring into your home or classroom.